PayFabric/Business-Central/Codeunits.md

 This codeunit provided useful functions in PayFabric for BC for third-party partners developers.

   * ### PopulateDefaultPayFabricFields (Method)
-    This method populate all default PF fields such as default wallet, default email addresses and so on for existing Sales Order/Invoice and save it
+    This method populate all default PF fields such as default wallet, default email addresses, default invoice type and so on for existing Sales Order/Invoice and save it.
+If you want to check all of these fields, you can find it under PayFabric section of Sales Order/Invoice page.

     * #### Syntax
       ```